(Updated January 2025)

 UPDATED FAQs

 Q: Were NCRA members’ opinions considered as part of this change?
-A: Actually, both members and credential holders were included in an NCRA conducted survey on remote working over a three-week period in February and March 2023 advertised via The Update, NCRA’s e-newsletter that is sent every other Thursday at 3:00 PM ET.
-NCRA learned that registrars appreciate the work-life benefits of remote work, but they lament the isolation and lack of in-person interaction.
+A: Yes.
+Still, there was no one solitary source of information used for the Council’s decision.
+The Remote Work Survey was referenced during discussions around the CEIP requirement.
+Through that survey NCRA learned that registrars appreciate the work-life benefits of remote work, but they lament the isolation and lack of in-person interaction.
 Many respondents believe being remote makes the registry “out of sight, out of mind,” which negatively impacts individual registrar’s career growth and the registry’s status within the facility.
 The recent NCRA Strategic Management Plan survey confirmed this feedback.

-Q. If a group of ODS-credentialed professionals gather in person to participate in an educational event where the presenter is speaking live but from a remote location, does this scenario meet the CEIP requirement?
+Q. If a group of ODS-credentialed professionals gather in person to participate in an educational event where the presenter is speaking live, but from a remote location, does this scenario meet the CEIP requirement?
 A. Yes.
-An interactive in-person educational event that includes registrars gathering in-person to learn from real-time, live remote presenter(s) could meet the requirement.
-The educational event would need NCRA Program Recognition approval as a CEIP event.
-An updated Program Recognition application, outlining more details on this scenario, will be available in January 2025.
+An in-person educational event that includes at least five (5) professionals gathered in person to learn from real-time, live remote presenter(s) could qualify.
+The educational event needs NCRA Program Recognition approval as a Live Interactive CEIP Event and requires a dedicated facilitator to manage event requirements.
+An example includes a group of five gathered in person to watch a live webinar or hybrid conference.
+A Live Interactive Meeting Application can be downloaded here.

 Q. If a group of ODS-credentialed professionals gather in person to watch a recorded presentation, does this scenario meet the CEIP requirement?
 A. No. Watching recorded webinars or presentations will not meet the CEIP requirement.

 Q: How does one request a medical/disability exemption?
-How long does it last?
-A: You can request the medical/disability exemption form at the start of your CEIP cycle.
-A completed Medical Exemption form will be required for each CEIP cycle.
-More details on this exemption will be provided in January 2025.
+A: Complete the CEIP Medical Exemption Form.
+A form is required for each CEIP cycle.

 Q: Do I need to disclose the medical condition or disability that prevents me from meeting the CEIP requirement?
 A: No. The Medical Exemption form does NOT ask that the medical diagnosis or disability be disclosed to NCRA.